 Before management strategies can be initiated, the specific cause of your neurogenic claudication needs to be established which can be established by your specialist Physiotherapist who will have the knowledge and experience to provide you with an accurate and timely diagnosis.
 They will then work with you to develop a set of personalised treatment goals so that we can work towards achieving recovery.
 With your goals in place, regular re-assessment will ensure progress is being made and will allow any adjustments to be made.

 Aerobic exercise will improve your symptoms by improving specific biomechanical and biochemical mechanisms.
 Additionally, exercise reduces cardiovascular risk by lowering cholesterol, blood pressure and glycaemic (blood sugar) control which are associated with this pathology.
 Your Physio will provide you with suggestions and guidance on how you can begin to incorporate more activity in to your life, helping to improve your overall health.

 Your Physio may also liaise with your GP to discuss specific medication to help reduce your blood pressure and cholesterol should they be considered causal factors.
 They can also establish if medication will be suitable to help alleviate your neuropathic pain.

 Exercise Therapy is best initial treatment for intermittent claudication.
-Your specialist Physiotherapist will be able to provide you with a specific exercise protocol to improve and resolve your symptoms.
-Your Physio will be able to treat your symptoms with hands on treatment techniques including joint mobilisation and deep tissue massage.
+Your specialist Physiotherapist will be able to provide you with a specific exercise protocol to improve and manage your symptoms.
+Your Physio will be able to treat your symptoms with hands on techniques including joint mobilisation and deep tissue massage.
 You will be given ongoing support and advice so that you can confidently manage your symptoms independently, ensuring that further complications can be avoided.